Conductivity (electrolytic): Strong electrolytes

 The following table gives values for the limiting molar conductivities for some selected ions.

 An interpretation of these results was based on the theory of Debye and Hückel, yielding the Debye–Hückel–Onsager theory:

 where A and B are constants that depend only on known quantities such as temperature, the charges on the ions and the dielectric constant and viscosity of the solvent.
 As the name suggests, this is an extension of the Debye–Hückel theory, due to Onsager.
 It is very successful for solutions at low concentration.

 Weak electrolytes

-A weak electrolyte is one that is never fully dissociated (there are a mixture of ions and complete molecules in equilibrium).
+A weak electrolyte is one that is never fully dissociated (there is a mixture of ions and neutral molecules in equilibrium).
 In this case there is no limit of dilution below which the relationship between conductivity and concentration becomes linear.
 Instead, the solution becomes ever more fully dissociated at weaker concentrations, and for low concentrations of "well behaved" weak electrolytes, the degree of dissociation of the weak electrolyte becomes proportional to the inverse square root of the concentration.

 Typical weak electrolytes are weak acids and weak bases.
 The concentration of ions in a solution of a weak electrolyte is less than the concentration of the electrolyte itself.
 For acids and bases the concentrations can be calculated when the value or values of the acid dissociation constant are known.